amydegenaro/parkitech/README.md

 # Parkitech

-_A geogtagged ticket board for park management_ Deployed on Herouku at (https://parkitech.herokuapp.com)
+_A geogtagged ticket board for park management_

+Deployed on Heroku at https://parkitech.herokuapp.com

 ## Background